murraysagal/MSStringifyMacros/README.md

 # MSStringifyMacros

-MSStringifyMacros provides a convenient shorthand alternative to the normally tedious and potentially error-prone standard approach to coding for NSUserDefaults.
+MSStringifyMacros provides a convenient alternative to the normally tedious and potentially error-prone standard approach to coding for NSUserDefaults and NSCoding.

 ---
 ## Benefits